mikesabat/podstars/README.md

 ********
 pull all of episodes, not just the first 10.
 Check Save all episodes looked up and the date that we saved/updated this Model attribute.
+ >> save ep_search_cache
 When page loads, only query the API if it's been at least a week since the last query.
 Limit, sort and save some of the results - not all. less than 3 years old, sort by date.
 When we add an episode to a star, remove it from potential episode list.